metalcarratt/ministry/ls/Leviticus/msg07.md

 Mk 2:8
 > And immediately Jesus, knowing fully in His spirit that they were reasoning this way within themselves, said to them, Why are you reasoning about these things in your hearts?

+## His walk (legs) being perfect, powerful in word and work

+Lk 24:19
+> And they said to Him, The things concerning Jesus the Nazarene, who was a Prophet powerful in work and word before God and all the people;

+Jn 8:46
+> Which of you convicts Me of sin?
+Since I speak truth, why do you not believe Me?

+## washed - kept by the Holy Spirit from all defilement

+Lk 4:1
+> And Jesus, full of the Holy Spirit, returned from the Jordan and was led by the Spirit in the wilderness, while being tempted for forty days by the devil.

+He 7:26
+> For such a High Priest was also fitting to us, holy, guileless, undefiled, separated from sinners and having become higher than the heavens,